 Each day, federal and state officials report more novel coronavirus infections.
 Concerns about the spread of the virus have lead to widespread event cancellations and postponements.

-As experts warn that this is only the beginning of the COVID-19 outbreak in the United States, people have no way of knowing how long restrictions on large gatherings will last or when they will be able to go back to work.
+As experts are uncertain how long the COVID-19 outbreak will last in the United States, and most people have no way of knowing when they will be able to go back to work.